RequirementEngineering/ch-re-132314/SRS.md

 Customer | Person who its looking for a book from the library.
 They may want to borrow a book for a certain amount of time.

 #### Constraints
+* The computers that will run the librarian and customer application should have Windows 7 up to Windows 10 as Operating System.
 #### Assumptions and dependencies
+* The librarian is accustomed to using a similar computer application.
+* The customer should be registered in the system before borrowing a book.
 ## Specific requirements